Colm Dillane: Career

-Dillane founded KidSuper in the early 2010s, which started as a small hobby project from his parents' basement.
-The brand is often inspired by Dillane's own experiences and world views.
+KidSuper grew out of the T-shirt business Dillane ran in high school; at New York University he sold clothes from his dorm room, and after he was evicted from the dorm in his sophomore year for spray-painting its walls and turning it into a store, he bought a retail space on Broadway in Brooklyn that became the KidSuper studio.
+After graduating, he ran the label full-time, and its painted graphics and patchwork earned it a local cult following that included the rapper Mac Miller.
 Beyond fashion, Dillane has also ventured into various art projects, exhibiting his work in several galleries and collaborating with other artists.

 Dillane has worked with various artists, both as a producer and sometimes as a performer, and with brands, musicians, athletes, and other public figures.